liijunwei/practice/ruby/working-with-unix-processes/20.ending/note01.md

     + By naming your processes you can communicate with any user who is inspecting your program on the command line.
     + Using exit codes you can send success/failure messages to any process that’s looking after your own.

+## Farewell, But Not Goodbye

 > That’s the end!
 Congratulations for making it here! **Believe it or not, you now know more than most programmers about the inner workings of Unix processes.**

 hhhhh

++ Now that you know the fundamentals you can go out apply your newfound knowledge to anything that you work on.
++ Things are going to start making more sense for you.
++ And the more you apply your newfound knowledge: the clearer things will become.
++ There’s no stopping you now.